Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 \subsection{Analytic optimal feature unlearning for specific utilities via Theorem~\ref{th:optimal_solution}}

-When specializing to the case where $\mathcal{S} = \mathcal{X}$ (hence $S = \hat{X}$) and the utility is one of the monotone information criteria in Theorem~\ref{th:optimal_solution} (e.g., $-H(\hat X)$, $-I(Y;\hat X)$, $-D_{\mathrm{KL}}(\mathbb{P}(Y\mid\hat X)\Vert\mathbb{P}(Y))$, the classification energy, or the regression energy), feature unlearning admits a closed-form/analytic optimal solution: the $\mathcal{W}_2$ barycenter of $\{X\mid Z=z\}_z$, which produces the finest admissible $\sigma$-algebra and enforces $\hat X\!\perp\!
+When specializing to the case where $\mathcal{S} = \mathcal{X}$ (hence $S = \hat{X}$) and the utility is one of the monotone information criteria in Theorem~\ref{th:optimal_solution}.
+Examples of such utilities include $-I(Y;\hat X,Z)$, the equivalent posterior-concentration objective $-\mathbb E \![ D_{\mathrm{KL}} \!( \mathbb P(Y\mid \hat X,Z)\,\Vert\,\mathbb P(Y) ) ]$, and the classification or regression energy criteria in Theorem~\ref{th:optimal_solution}.
+The barycentric representation $\bar X=T_Z(X)$ pushes every conditional law \(P_z\) to a common barycenter law \(\bar P\), thereby enforcing $\bar X\perp Z$.
+In such cases, feature unlearning admits a closed-form/analytic optimal solution: the $\mathcal{W}_2$ barycenter of $\{X\mid Z=z\}_z$, which produces the finest admissible $\sigma$-algebra and enforces $\hat X\!\perp\!
 Z$.\footnote{This analytic solution applies to feature unlearning only; marginal (data–point) unlearning does not admit a comparable barycenter form in general.} More specifically, the Algorithm~\ref{alg:bary} below contains a pseudocode for the analytic solution of the feature unlearning problems by calculating the Wasserstein-2 barycenter of marginal distributions w.r.t. the feature to remove $Z$.

 The computation of the Wasserstein-2 barycenter is known to be NP-hard in general~\cite{altschuler2022wasserstein}.
 Our proposed algorithm applies the fixed point estimation mechanism which guarantees convergence to the true barycenter \cite{agueh2011barycenters}, when provided true optimal transport maps.
 Therefore, one can apply different computational methods to estimate the optimal transport maps $T_z$'s, e.g. linear maps or neural networks, and then follow the iterative method in Algorithm \ref{alg:bary} to find an estimation of the true barycenter.
 In the experiment \ref{s6:analytic_feature_experiment} below, we use neural optimal transport \cite{korotin2022neural}, which formulates the Kantorovich Duality as an adversarial generative network (GAN) structure to estimate the true optimal transport maps, together with the proposed iterative method (which becomes McCann interpolation in binary marginals setting) to estimate the Wasserstein-2 barycenter.
 We defer a detailed study of different estimation methods to future work.